MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/deploy-ama-policy.md

 # Deploy and configure Azure Monitor Agent using Azure Policy

 This article covers how to deploy and configure the Azure Monitor Agent (AMA) to Arc-enabled servers through Azure Policy using a custom Policy definition.
-Using Azure Policy ensures that Azure Monitor is running on your selected Arc-enabled servers, and automatically install the Azure Monitor Agent on newly added Arc resources.
+Using Azure Policy ensures that Azure Monitor is running on your selected Arc-enabled servers and automatically installs the AMA on newly added Arc resources.

 Deploying the Azure Monitor Agent through a custom Policy definition involves two main steps: